philemonnwanne/docker-on-steroids/docs/nerdy-installation.md

 # FOR OPTIMIZATION-----------------------------------------------------------------
 ## (-) I minimized the number of RUN commands, as each RUN command adds a layer to the image, so consolidating the number of RUN can reduce the number of layers in the final image.
-### (-) I used --no-install-recommends when installing packages with apt-get install to disable installation of optional packages and save disk space.
+### (-) I used `--no-install-recommends` when installing packages with apt-get install to disable installation of optional packages and save disk space.
 #### (-) Cleaned package lists that are downloaded with apt-get update, by removing /var/lib/apt/lists/* in the same RUN step.

 ```

-- <samp>All of this sets up a Docker container which doesn't work like a regular Docker container.
+All of this sets up a Docker container which doesn't work like a regular Docker container.
 It runs more like a virtual machine.
 This means it will be difficult to manage using the normal Docker commands.
 Once you take it down it will also be difficult to get up again.
-Best to control it with Vagrant.</samp><br><br>
+Best to control it with Vagrant.<br><br>

 ## Docker Base Images